raktims2210-dev/representation-economy/OPEN_QUESTIONS.md

 * institutional visibility,
 * representation standards,
-* identity continuity,
+* identity infrastructure,
+* delegation systems,
-* or machine-legible participation?
+* or machine-mediated participation?

 What forms of dependency could emerge?

+Could representation control become more powerful than data ownership?

 ---

-## Will representation inequality become a structural economic issue?
+## Will representation inequality become structural?

-Some individuals, organizations, and regions may become highly visible to AI systems.
+Some individuals, firms, regions, and institutions may become highly visible to AI systems.

-Others may remain partially invisible.
+Others may remain weakly represented.

 Could unequal representation create unequal access to:

 * credit,
+* insurance,
+* employment,
 * healthcare,
 * education,
-* insurance,
 * opportunity,
-* or institutional participation?
+* and institutional participation?

+Will representation inequality become a defining economic issue of the AI era?

+---

+## What becomes economically valuable in the Representation Age?

+Traditional value drivers included:

+* labor,
+* capital,
+* distribution,
+* software,
+* and network scale.

+What becomes valuable in machine-mediated economies?

+Possibilities include:

+* representation fidelity,
+* trust infrastructure,
+* legitimacy systems,
+* contextual memory,
+* runtime governance,
+* and institutional continuity.

 ---